Transiting between Manila’s Airport Terminals ✈️🛬🛫

 We had booked an early flight from Manila online with Philippine Airlines.
 Leaving at 5 am (about 6 hours after our arrival), and arriving in Cebu city an hour later.

-Terminal 2 also seems to be a decent and functional place (contrary to reports), though I didn’t find any shops or eateries.
+Terminal 2 also seems to be a decent and functional place (contrary to reports), though we didn’t find any shops or eateries.

 Did I speak too soon?
 The whole terminal just blacked out with a power cut while I was using their free laptop station to charge my phone.
 It came back on again after a few minutes, so fingers crossed.

-There’s also free WIFI here, which I didn’t even find in Dubai airport.
+There’s also free WIFI in Terminal 2, which we didn’t even find in Dubai airport.

 Dawn over Cebu City